 - Property insurance: Many property insurance policies charge on an annual or semi-annual basis, but you may be able to receive a refund for any unused portion of your premium if you end up selling the property sooner than expected.

-Most hard money loans have monthly interest-only payments.
-Since you’re only repaying the accrued interest, the total loan balance is due at the end of the loan term with a balloon payment—usually after the sale of the property.
+Most hard money loans have interest-only monthly payments.
+Since you’re only repaying the accrued interest, the total loan balance is due at the end of the loan term with a balloon payment — usually after the sale of the property.
 In some cases, the loan can be refinanced instead.

 The total amount of interest you will end up paying for the loan is based on how long it takes for you to either sell the property or replace it with a more permanent type of financing.